IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 {::include ./figures/lag.md}
 {: #fig-lag title="LAG"}

-The mechanisms used by the MDSC to discover single-layer and multi- layer intra-domain LAG link is the same (the only difference being whether the bundled links are single-layer or multi-layer).
+The mechanisms used by the MDSC to discover single-layer and multi-layer intra-domain LAG link is the same (the only difference being whether the bundled links are single-layer or multi-layer).

 Instead, the mechanisms used by the MDSC to discover single-layer